|

 MORE

-We take a short ride in an old working steam train through the rainforest to
+We take a short train ride in an old working steam train through the rainforest to

 an old goldmine.
 On the way we see a sawmill.